albatrosary/angular-book/README.md

-# Angular 2: The Future of JavaScript is Now
+# The Future of JavaScript is Now

 ## ANGULAR CLI